 Plan G will (most likely) be even cheaper than Plan F than in the future

-If you are having trouble affording Plan F now, just wait until after 2020.
-Since those new to Medicare cannot purchase Plan F after 2020 the risk pool of Plan F members will be older than Plan G. Older members typically have more claims than younger members so there is speculation that Plan F prices will increase at a greater rate than G. Plan G, as you recall, will still be adding new members who turn 65 after 2020 so its risk pool will be younger and most-likely healthier.
+Since those new to Medicare cannot purchase Plan F after 2020 the risk pool of Plan F members will be older than Plan G. Older members typically have more claims than younger members so there is speculation that Plan F prices will increase at a greater rate than G. Plan G, on the other hand, will still be adding new members who turn 65 after 2020 so its risk pool will be younger and most likely healthier.

 - If you have a Plan F now, you should compare prices and consider switching to plan G.

-- Finally if you turn 65 after 2020 and are unable to purchase Medigap F due to the new law, don’t feel left out.
-Plan G will always be available to you and, as we explained above, is almost always a better deal.
+- If you turned 65 after 2020 and are unable to purchase Medigap F due to the new law, just know that Plan G will always be available to you and, as we explained above, is almost always a better deal.
 Call us at 800-930-7956 to get prices and apply

 Medicare Supplemental Plan F is expensive but if you cannot switch to G, it’s still worth it